stackbit-projects/important-onion-e7e84/src/pages/index.md

     title: Features Section
     subtitle: Features Section Example
     features:
-      - title: A MBA degree is a pointless waste of time.
+      - title: An MBA degree is a pointless waste of time.
         subtitle: >-
           Goldman Sachs agrees spending over a fortune for a useless education — and putting yourself in debt for the next 10 years — is the wrong move